 This is how I prepared for and completed that 26.2 mile race.
 Hopefully my experience and mistakes can help your own journey to completing that first marathon.

 Deciding to Run

-Around the winter holidays, I thought to myself, "It'd be pretty awesome if I came back to next years SF Marathon and did the full distance.
+Around the winter holidays, I thought to myself, "It'd be pretty awesome if I came back to next year's SF Marathon and did the full distance.
 Seven months should be plenty of time to train."
 For whatever reason, I felt that finishing a marathon would officially make me a “real” runner.
-And before I knew it, I had an SF Marathon registration email sitting in my inbox, and there was no going back.
+Before I knew it, I had an SF Marathon registration email sitting in my inbox, and there was no going back.

 Training for the Race